Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Introduction

-Then, somewhat surprisingly, we show that a \emph{stronger} version of the problem can be solved, and without the need of consensus, if linearizability is \emph{indirectly} verified.
-Namely, we identify a class of concurrent implementations, which we call \RV, such that linearizability can be runtime verified; furthermore, a stronger version of the problem can be solved where any client \m{C} is required to be complete and \emph{strongly sound}, which means that it might report \error when \m{A}'s execution is linearizable (i.e. a \emph{false negative}), as long as it ``discovers'' an execution of \m{A} that is \emph{not} linearizable (hence concluding that \m{A} is not linearizable).
-Intuitively, any implementation in the class \RV produces an ``sketch'' of its current execution.
-It turns out that such sketches are good enough to runtime \emph{strongly verify} linearizability, for the class~\RV, and using only read/write base objects, which have consensus number one~\cite{H91} (hence uncapable of solving consensus among two or more processes).
-Linearizability can then be indirectly \emph{strongly verified} because \emph{any} concurrent implementation \m{A} can be transformed into an implementation $\m{A}^*$ in \RV, using only read/write base objects, such that \m{A} and $\m{A}^*$ have the same progress properties, and \m{A} is linearizable if and only if $\m{A}^*$ is linearizable (both w.r.t. the same sequential object).
-Moreover, these results holds for a correctness condition \GenLin that we define here, which includes linearizability, as well as other correctness conditions such as {set-linearizability}~\cite{N94} and {interval-linearizability}~\cite{CRR18}, both generalizations of linearizability for concurrent objects with no sequential specifications~\cite{CRR23}.
+Intuitively, any implementation in the class \RV produces a ``sketch'' of its current execution, additionally to operation outputs.
+It turns out that such sketches are good enough to predictively verify linearizability, for the class~\RV, and using only read/write base objects, which have consensus number one~\cite{H91} (hence incapable of solving consensus among two or more processes).
+Linearizability can then be indirectly predictively verified because \emph{any} concurrent implementation~\m{A} can be transformed into an implementation $\m{A}^*$ in \RV, using only read/write base objects, such that~\m{A} and~$\m{A}^*$ have the same progress properties, and \m{A} is linearizable if and only if $\m{A}^*$ is linearizable, both with respect to the same sequential object.
+Therefore, although verifying linearizability of~$\m{A}$ is impossible, it is possible to derive an implementation~$\m{A}^*$ from~$\m{A}$ that implements the same object and linearizability of $\m{A}^*$ is predictively verifiable.